 Give your dog time to adjust to her new environment.
 It may take a while.
 It’s normal for a dog to feel insecure or frightened by such a big change, especially if she is a puppy who is also missing her mother or siblings.
 Show her the crate or bed she is meant to sleep in, and where to find food and water.
-Then leave her some space to explore new surroundings.
+Then give her some space to explore her new surroundings.

 Your dog needs to have a good name.
 Will you pick something that reflects the appearance or personality of the dog?
 Will you pick a name that considers the interests or personalities of family members?
 Is the dog going to have a common name, or an unusual one?

 2. Make Introductions